vincenzooo/pyXsurf/README.md

 ## Installation
 Download or fork the project in a folder accessible on your system.

-## Modules
+## Status
-For each module there are examples and data in a `test` subfolder.
 This is a release version, modules under preliminary development are excluded.
 I am using my beginner skills with github to keeo it self-consistent.
 First version of repository includes a lot of scripts that are not essential or well commented.
+**TODO:** remove unessential files.
+Learn how to add documentation from docstring.

+## Modules

-List of modules included:
+A basic description of the different modules is:
 * **dataIO**
 Generic routines for accessing and manipulating data.
 * **notebooks**